-They are valued at the lower of cost and net realisable value.
-Cost comprises direct materials and, where appropriate, labour and production overheads which have been incurred in bringing the inventories and work in progress to their present location and condition.
-Cost is determined using weighted average cost.
+Repossessed assets held for resale include assets held as collaterals recovered from defaulting loan customers.
+These assets includes Land, Buildings, Tank farm, Rigs and Vessel, They are valued at the lower of cost and net realisable value.
+Cost is the carrying amount of the related loan at the date of exchange.
 Net realisable value represents the estimated selling price less estimated costs to completion and costs to be incurred in marketing, selling and distribution.